orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   }

   // TODO: How does .map effect .self/.terminal/.initial
-  // TODO: Map preserves current structure (if it doesn't loop on itself) public __map__
+  public __map__

   // If the starting Ray is a vertex, which is excluded, it acts like an initial.